-She has been recognized for her positive impact on the community by the International Association of Financial Crimes Investigators, the Internal Revenue Service, City of Tampa Police Department, and numerous law enforcement agencies.
+She has been recognized for her positive impact on the community by the International Association of Financial Crimes Investigators, the Internal Revenue Service, the City of Tampa Police Department, and numerous law enforcement agencies.

 Cora R. Fulmore is recognized as an industry expert on consumer credit and homeownership counseling.
-For over 30 years she has served as a spokesperson, mortgage and credit counselor, and advocate for policies that promote creative and safe lending practices for the benefit of our nation’s homebuyers and homeowners.
+For over 30 years she has served as a spokesperson, mortgage, and credit counselor, and advocate for policies that promote creative and safe lending practices for the benefit of our nation’s homebuyers and homeowners.

-Cora is a training instructor for Freddie Mac’s CreditSmart ® which is a financial literacy curriculum, NeighborWorks America and many others; she is the creator and developer of the “Counselor’s Corner,” an online resource and training tool for Housing Professionals.
+Cora is a training instructor for Freddie Mac’s CreditSmart ® which is a financial literacy curriculum, NeighborWorks America, and many others; she is the creator and developer of the “Counselor’s Corner,” an online resource and training tool for Housing Professionals.

 Ms. Fulmore is a graduate of Texas College in Tyler, Texas.

-Alina’s family is the reason why she is dedicated to becoming a trusted advisor to clients and leader in her community.
+Alina’s family is the reason why she is dedicated to becoming a trusted advisor to clients and a leader in her community.
 To provide guidance and advice in promoting families’ stability and comfort is an honor and privilege in Alina’s work.

 She believes in being involved in our community, whether through volunteering on various boards of non-profit agencies, such as FPP, Lee County Bar Association, and United Way of Central Florida, or mentoring young people through involvement with GIRLS GOING PLACES.
-As a member of Junior League of Greater Lakeland, her leadership skills were developed, being honored to serve as its President and more importantly, sparking Alina’s passion and pride witnessing the impact of efforts upon the lives of children and their families served.
+As a member of the Junior League of Greater Lakeland, her leadership skills were developed, being honored to serve as its President and more importantly, sparking Alina’s passion and pride in witnessing the impact of efforts upon the lives of children and their families served.

-Practicing law for over 23 years, Alina began her career in private practice as an associate and then a partner in Harris & Gonzalez, a small law firm in Lakeland, Florida, where she concentrated in Family Law.
+Practicing law for over 23 years, Alina began her career in private practice as an associate and then a partner at Harris & Gonzalez, a small law firm in Lakeland, Florida, where she concentrated in Family Law.
 In December 2008, the Board of Directors of Heart of Florida Legal Aid Society, Inc. (HOFLA) hired Alina to be its Executive Director.
 Then in November 2014, she became the Executive Director of the Lee County Legal Aid Society (LCLA).
-Through Ms. Dockery’s work and community involvement, she grew both professionally, philanthropically and personally.
+Through Ms. Dockery’s work and community involvement, she grew professionally, philanthropically, and personally.
 Having loved her work with these agencies and the impact made in the community, Alina found that she missed building those meaningful connections and bonds with the individuals and families she served.